Development Services Advisory Team Introduction

 - Provide Guidance on Filing Options - Consider ways to increase the number of complete and appropriate filings on the first submission by developing an incentive program that expedites these filings.

 - Expand Express Permits/Approvals (Walk-through Permitting) - Clarify the option to file either a ‘consolidated’ application (all approvals tied together, one permit covers everything) vs a ‘federated’ application (each approval stands on its own; must obtain a permit for each component of the project, e.g. site and foundation, trades, etc.).
 Provide an option to cross from consolidated to federated upon encountering a complex issue.

 - Expand Express Permits/Approvals (Walk-through Permitting) - Expand the list of application types that qualify for expedited approval, for example, temporary tents, small residential additions within specifically defined parameters, interior buildouts with non-structural changes, canopies, and awnings.

 - Evaluate the Right-of-Way (ROW) Permit Process - Evaluate the entire ROW application and approval process and implement immediate medium- and long-term improvements to address growing demand and backlog issues.

 - Develop Guidance Materials for Recent Tree Code and Private Provider Legislation - Provide immediate, medium- and long-term guidance on implementing the City’s new tree code and the State’s new Private Provider legislation.

-- Assess Filing Fees -As stated in the general findings and recommendations, staff should evaluate fees for services (some fees date back to 2006); increase some fees, consider reduction of others.
+- Assess Filing Fees -As stated in the general findings and recommendations, staff should evaluate fees for services (some fees date back to 2006); increase some fees, and consider reduction of others.
 Consider incentivizing the use of online processes vs in-person processing.

 - Adopt Applicable Best Practices - Identify best practices from similarly situated jurisdictions that would improve efficiencies, specific processes for handling first review turnaround times; the conditional approval process and use of third-party providers; inspector communications; and the use of external advisory groups.

 - Eliminate a water/wastewater review and a FEMA certification for applications that do not trigger these functions